Get Your Garden Schedule Into Shape!

-The Vegetable Growing Cheatsheet by Anglican Home made an online debut as a simple by comprehensive guide for home gardeners to growing the most popular vegetables in a specific area.
+The Vegetable Growing Cheatsheet by Anglican Home made an online debut as a simple but comprehensive guide for home gardeners to growing the most popular vegetables in a specific area.

-But after its huge online success, it was turned into an interactive tool that you can now personalize as you want.
+But after its huge online success, it was turned into an interactive tool that you can now personalize as you wish.

-PROS: No registration is required to get access to all the vegetable garden planner’s features and painstakingly detailed info.
+PROS: No registration is required to get access to all this vegetable garden planner’s features and painstakingly detailed info.